dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

     #endif // GDEXAMPLE_H

-The only things special here are the ``object`` field, which holds a pointer to the Godot object, and the ``gdexample_class_bind_methods`` function, which will register the metadata of our custom class (properties, methods, and signals).
+Noteworthy here is the ``object`` field, which holds a pointer to the Godot object, and the ``gdexample_class_bind_methods`` function, which will register the metadata of our custom class (properties, methods, and signals).
 The latter is not entirely necessary, as we can do it when registering the class, but it makes clearer to separate the concerns and let our class register its own metadata.

 The ``object`` field is necessary because our class will inherit a Godot class.
 Since we can't inherit it directly, as we are not interacting with the source code (and C doesn't even have classes), we instead tell Godot to create an object of a type it knows and attach our extension to it.
 We will need the reference to such objects when calling methods on the parent class, for instance.

 Let's create the source counterpart of this header.
-Make the file ``gdexample.c`` in the ``src`` folder and add the following code to it:
+Create the file ``gdexample.c`` in the ``src`` folder and add the following code to it:

 .. code-block:: c